Nathanael Greene – Revolutionary War Hero

 Nathanael Greene was a major general of the Continental Army in the American Revolutionary War; Greene was the son of a Quaker farmer, also named Nathanael and Mary Mott.
 One of nine children, he was born in Warwick, Rhode Island, on August 7, 1742.

-Though his father’s sect, called the Society of Friends, discouraged “literary accomplishments,” Greene educated himself with a special study of mathematics and law.
+Though his father’s sect, the Society of Friends, discouraged “literary accomplishments,” Greene educated himself by studying mathematics and law.
 The Reverend Ezra Stiles, later president of Yale University, strongly influenced the young Nathanael’s life.

 In 1770, he moved to Coventry, Rhode Island, to take charge of the family-owned foundry.
-There, he was the first to urge the establishment of a public school and was chosen as a Rhode Island General Assembly member.
-On July 20, 1774 he married Catharine Littlefield on July 20, 1774.
+There, he was the first to urge the establishment of a public school and was elected to the Rhode Island General Assembly.
+On July 20, 1774, he married Catharine Littlefield.

 Even though the Society of Friends believed that wars and fighting were wrong, Greene helped organize a militia in October 1774 because the possibility of war with Britain increased.